connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to File For Divorce in Connecticut

-For whatever reasons couples in Connecticut decide to end a conjugality, the dissolution must follow state laws, just as the union was done under established statutes.
-At 6.8 per 1000 residents in 2018, the divorce rate in Connecticut does not differ significantly from the national rate of 7.7 per 1000 Americans, according to the United States Census Bureau.
-All divorce filings in the state begin and end in the family court division of the judiciary.
+According to the United States Census Bureau, at 6.8 per 1000 residents in 2018, the divorce rate in Connecticut does not differ significantly from the national rate of 7.7 per 1000 Americans.
+Divorce filings in the state typically begin and end in the family court division of the judiciary.
 Generally, the Connecticut courts finalize divorces within six (6) months, but granting a divorce may take longer depending on the caseload and the nuances in the proceeding.

 Do I need a Reason for Divorce in Connecticut?

-No. Connecticut broadly classifies the bases for divorce into two categories viz: divorce after death and divorce by decree.
+No. Connecticut generally categorizes divorce into two types: divorce after death and divorce by decree.
 Regarding the latter, the state enumerates ten (10) grounds for divorce.
 Of these, an intending divorcee may file on no-fault grounds, i.e., the marriage has broken down due to irreconcilable differences.
 A petitioner need not provide additional information when filing on this ground (Conn.
 Gen. Stat. § 46b–40(c))..

 Why do I need a Divorce Lawyer?